We Spent 6 Months Building PBN Links. Here’s What Actually Happened.

 By month 4, seven target pages had entered the top 30 for their primary keywords.
 Link velocity mattered.
 A test page receiving six links over eight weeks saw no movement; a control page with the same six links spread across three weeks gained 19 positions.
 Front-loading appeared more effective than gradual drip-feeding, contradicting common PBN wisdom about “natural” patterns.

 No manual actions appeared in Search Console.
-Organic sessions increased 34% month-over-month by day 120, though attributing this solely to PBN links remained speculative—seasonal trends and on-page optimizations ran concurrently.
+Organic sessions increased 34% month-over-month by day 120, though attributing this solely to PBN links remained speculative, seasonal trends and on-page optimizations ran concurrently.
 Still, the timing correlation was difficult to dismiss.

 Months 5-6: Plateau and Penalties

 One site in the test group triggered a manual review in week 22.
 The likely culprit: aggressive anchor text distribution.
-Roughly 65% of its backlinks used exact-match commercial keywords, a pattern human reviewers flag quickly.
+Roughly 65% of its backlinks used exact-match commercial keywords, a pattern human reviewers flag quickly under the link-spam guidelines.
 The manual action notice cited “unnatural links” without specifics.
-After submitting a reconsideration request and removing the four most obvious PBN posts, the penalty lifted in 18 days.
-Rankings returned to approximately 85% of pre-penalty levels, never fully recovering.

 The other sites showed no manual actions but exhibited subtle algorithmic resistance.
-New PBN links added during month six produced measurably smaller ranking lifts—roughly 30% less impact than identical links in month three.
+New PBN links added during month six produced measurably smaller ranking lifts, roughly 30% less impact than identical links in month three.
 Whether this reflected diminishing returns, algorithmic devaluation, or natural competition is unclear, but the efficiency curve had bent downward.

-Cost analysis at six months: 1,850 USD in PBN hosting and content, plus 12 hours of setup and maintenance.
-The penalized site lost an estimated 400 USD in affiliate revenue during its three-week penalty window.
-The other sites remained profitable, but growth had flatlined.
 The data suggested PBNs could deliver initial gains but carried both immediate risk (manual review) and gradual decay (algorithmic discounting), making them better suited for short-term campaigns than sustainable strategies.

 The Numbers: Traffic, Rankings, and ROI